andyglick/maven-multi-level-modules-project/README.md

 The Problem
 ===========

-So if the goal was to execute the test phase on only 1 of the pom children, and beyond that to fire only 1 test class from that module, or to be even more discriminating, to execute only 1 test from 1 test class, then at a minimum the *-pl* would have to be usd to name the module.
-But what I couldn't figure out was how to identify the module so that the Maven engine would recognize it and execute it.
+So if the goal was to execute the test phase of only 1 of the pom children, and beyond that to fire only 1 test class from that module, or to be even more discriminating, to execute only 1 test from the chosen test class, then at a minimum the *-pl* option would have to be used to name the module.
+But what I couldn't figure out was how to specify the correct syntax for the name of the module so that the Maven engine would recognize it and execute it.
 In the end, and is often what I find to be the case when munging around with Maven internals *-X* is your friend.
 What I saw was:

     [INFO] Scanning for projects...
     [INFO] ------------------------------------------------------------------------